grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 This SOP outlines the workflow for handling sample and isolate data, sequence submission, metadata curation.
 It will also outline the process for submitting data to the database, as well as to the NCBI and IRIDA.

+For this SOP, we will be using some example data to help clarify.

 # Terms

 - **The Virtual Microbial Resource (VMR):** The central database that is storing the metadata.